sanukoma/brasil/README.md

-Sure, I can help you with that.
-Here's the updated README.md:

 # BRASIL - Build Reliable Applications Selecting Imperfect Library

 BRASIL is a library for Bash scripts that provides a collection of useful functions, helper scripts, and common patterns to help developers write more reliable and maintainable code.